 ABOUT THE PRESIDENT

+During Dr. Natalicio’s tenure as president, UTEP’s enrollment has grown from 15,000 to more than 25,000 students, who reflect the demographics of the Paso del Norte region from which nearly 90% of them come.
+More than 80% are Mexican-American, and approximately 5% commute to the campus from Ciudad Juárez, Mexico.
+Since 1988, UTEP’s annual budget has increased from $65 million to more than $500 million.
 UTEP is designated as a research/doctoral university, recognized nationally for both the excellence and breadth of its academic and research programs.
-UTEP’s annual research expenditures have grown from $6 million to more than $90 million per year, and doctoral programs from one to 21 during this same period.
-To accommodate steady growth in enrollment, academic programs and research, the University has recently completed nearly $300 million in new and renovated facilities expansion projects in science, engineering, health sciences and other student quality-of-life related infrastructure.
+UTEP’s annual research expenditures have grown from $6 million to nearly $95 million per year, and doctoral programs from one to 22 during this same period.
+To accommodate steady growth in enrollment, academic programs and research, the University has recently committed nearly $400 million in new and renovated facilities expansion in science, engineering, health sciences, and other student quality-of-life related infrastructure.

-President Natalicio is the longest-serving president of a public university in the nation.
-She has served on numerous boards including the Hispanic Scholarship Fund, ACT, the Rockefeller Foundation, Trinity Industries, Sandia Corporation, the U.S.-Mexico Foundation for Science (FUMEC), the American Council on Education, the National Action Council for Minorities in Engineering (NACME), the Association of Public and Land-grant Universities, and Internet2.
+Dr. Natalicio has served on numerous boards including the Hispanic Scholarship Fund (HSF), Rockefeller Foundation, Trinity Industries, Sandia Corporation, U.S.-Mexico Foundation for Science (FUMEC), American Council on Education, National Action Council for Minorities in Engineering (NACME), Association of Public and Land-grant Universities (APLU), and Internet2.
 She was appointed by President George H.W.
-Bush as a member of the Advisory Commission on Educational Excellence for Hispanic Americans and by President Bill Clinton to the National Science Board, where she served two six-year terms, including three two-year terms as the NSB’s vice chair.
+Bush to membership on the Advisory Commission on Educational Excellence for Hispanic Americans and by President Bill Clinton to the National Science Board, where she served two six-year terms, including three two-year terms as NSB vice chair.

-In 2016, President Natalicio was honored with the Hispanic Heritage Award in Science, Technology, Engineering and Mathematics, and she was included on the 2016 TIME 100 list of most influential people in the world.
-In 2015, The Carnegie Corporation of New York honored President Natalicio with its prestigious Academic Leadership Award in recognition of her exceptional achievements during the transformation of UTEP into a national public research university.
+In 2017, Dr. Natalicio was named one of Fortune magazine’s Top 50 World Leaders.
+In 2016, she was honored with the Hispanic Heritage Award in Science, Technology, Engineering, and Math, and she was included on the 2016 TIME 100 list of most influential people in the world.
+In 2015, The Carnegie Corporation of New York honored Dr. Natalicio with its prestigious Academic Leadership Award.
 In 2011, the President of Mexico presented her the Orden Mexicana del Aguila Azteca, the highest recognition bestowed on foreign nationals.
-She also received the TIAA Theodore M. Hesburgh Award for Leadership Excellence in Higher Education and the Harold W. McGraw, Jr. Prize in Education, was inducted into the Texas Women’s Hall of Fame, honored with the Distinguished Alumnus Award at The University of Texas at Austin, and awarded honorary doctoral degrees by Victoria University (Melbourne, Australia), Georgetown University, Smith College and the Universidad Autónoma de Nuevo Leon (Mexico).
+She was inducted into the Texas Women’s Hall of Fame, honored with the Distinguished Alumnus Award at The University of Texas at Austin, and awarded honorary doctoral degrees by St. Louis University, Northeastern University, Victoria University (Melbourne, Australia), Georgetown University, Smith College and the Universidad Autónoma de Nuevo Leon (Mexico).

-A graduate of St. Louis University, President Natalicio earned a master’s degree in Portuguese and a doctorate in linguistics from The University of Texas at Austin.
+A graduate of St. Louis University, Dr. Natalicio earned a master’s degree in Portuguese and a doctorate in linguistics from The University of Texas at Austin.